 The coefficient on price at the time of harvest is negative.
 At first blush this may appear counterintuitive, as economic theory predicts that price will have a positive effect on return.
 After looking further into the data, however, the reason for this result becomes more clear.
 Strawberries have a much higher revenue per acre than any of the vegetable crops included in this data set, on the order of \$70,000 for strawberries versus \$20,000 or less for some vegetable crops.
-Most growers concentrate on either strawberry crops or vegetable crops, so there are very few cases in the data of growers switching to strawberries from vegetable crops, even though that behavior is what one would expect based on price alone.
+Most growers concentrate on either strawberry crops or vegetable crops, so there are very few cases in the data of growers switching to strawberries from vegetable crops, even though this is what one would expect based on price alone.
 When strawberries are removed as an action choice in the analysis, the coefficient for price is then positive.
 In addition, some strawberry growers are switching to contracts in which the price plays very little role in determining their profit.
-They are paid a baseline amount for growing the crop and may make more money in a particularly good year, but do not bear the downside risk in a poor year.
+They are paid a baseline amount for growing the crop problem in modeling where the other crops with longer crop cycles would potentially be more appealing than spinach.
+However, even when returns are divided by the length of season, the returns to spinach versus other crops still follow the same order.
+This suggests that the season length is not the driving factor behind this coefficient.
+We confirm in Carroll et al. (2017b) that the significant negative coefficient on the spinach dummy is robust to whether we divide returns by season length.